AgenticData: An Agentic Data Analytics System for Heterogeneous Data: Conclusions

 \section{Conclusions}

-In this paper, we have proposed an agentic data analytics system, \our, which autonomously translates a natural language query into a semantic query plan composed of semantic and relational operators.
-We have developed a multi-agent framework to generate high-quality semantic plans and introduced effective LLM cascade optimization techniques to reduce costs.
-Experimental results on widely used benchmarks demonstrate that \our significantly outperformed state-of-the-art baselines.
+We have proposed an agentic data analytics system, \our, which autonomously translates an NL query into a semantic query plan composed of semantic and relational operators.
+We have developed a multi-agent framework to generate high-quality semantic plans and introduced optimization techniques to improve the accuracy.
+Experimental results on widely-used benchmarks demonstrate that \our significantly outperformed state-of-the-art baselines. \our has been deployed in real data analysis applications within banks and power grid companies.